go-while/nntp-mongodb-storage/README.md

 # Key Functions: mongostorage.Func(...)

-- MongoInsertOneArticle: Inserts a single article into the MongoDB collection.
+- InsertOneArticle: Inserts a single article into the MongoDB collection.

-- MongoInsertManyArticles: Performs a bulk insert of multiple articles into the MongoDB collection.
+- InsertManyArticles: Performs a bulk insert of multiple articles into the MongoDB collection.

 - IsDup: Checks if an error is a duplicate key error in MongoDB.

-- MongoDeleteManyArticles: Deletes multiple articles from the MongoDB collection based on a list of MessageIDHashes.
+- DeleteManyArticles: Deletes multiple articles from the MongoDB collection based on a list of MessageIDHashes.

 - DeleteArticlesByMessageIDHash: Deletes an article from the MongoDB collection by its MessageIDHash.